RecursivePineapple/MatterManipulator/README.md

 The fourth mode allows you to move a section of blocks from one area to another.
 It can move anything that can be broken, since it effectively just saves the tile entity and loads it in another location.
 The code for this was taken from blood magic's teleposers.

 The fifth mode allows you to copy + paste areas of machines.
 Currently, it only supports basic blocks, GT machines, and AE machines.
 It's possible to add more integrations, but I didn't think it was worth the effort.
 I'll take contributions if anyone wants to add support for a mod.
 Additionally, you can rotate, flip, or stack the copied blocks.
 You can edit the stack size by either clicking 'Edit Stack' then clicking 'Mark', or you can edit it in the edit transform screen.
-Note that it only works in one direction (which is determined by the two copy coordinates) due to the complex math.
-I haven't been able to make it work in the other directions.

 The final mode (although this is more of a global setting), is the remove mode.
 This will let you configure which existing blocks should be removed, if any.
 You can remove no blocks, replaceable blocks only (grass, leaves, etc), or all blocks.